 What to Expect

-Each morning after breakfast, we will meet in the classroom for a brief seminar, discuss the day’s schedule, followed by each student preparing lunch and assembling the gear for the days fishing adventure.
+Each morning after breakfast, we will meet for a brief seminar, discuss the day’s schedule, followed by assembling the gear for the days fishing adventure.
 As the week progresses, students will be asked to take on more responsibilities including readying boats and trailers, driving rigs to the river, launching and taking out boats.
 Our goal throughout the training is to expose you to every aspect of guiding.

 We will spend our days fishing and boating on some of the finest fisheries in the east including the Lehigh River, the Delaware River and the Susquehanna River.
-After dinner each evening, a variety of activities will be available including: fishing on the Little Schuylkill, recommended video viewing and fly tying.
+Evenings will include illustrated seminars.

 - All the necessary gear for your school